-Spectre of reprisals lurks over EU arms shipments to Ukraine
+Spectre of reprisals over EU arms shipments to Ukraine

 Asked if the UK is helping British volunteers to get into Ukraine to fight Russia, Johnson also said his country was "doing no such thing."

-There are trip-wire sensitivities in the standoff between western allies and Russia over Ukraine.
+There are trip-wire sensitivities in the standoff between Western allies and Russia over Ukraine.

-"We're waging an all-out economic and financial war on Russia," French finance minister Bruno Le Maire told France Info radio on Tuesday.
+"We're waging an all-out economic and financial war on Russia," French finance minister Bruno Le Maire told France Info radio on Tuesday, referring to EU economic sanctions on Russia.

 "Watch your tongue, gentlemen!
 And don't forget that in human history, economic wars quite often turned into real ones," Russian former president Dmitry Medvedev tweeted back from Moscow.